Cross-Band Channel Impulse Response Prediction: Leveraging 3.5 GHz Channels for Upper Mid-Band: Gain-UNext

-where $P_{\text{eff}}$ denotes the number of valid positions (excluding building-occupied areas), $L=20$ is the number of predicted paths, $\hat{x}_{p,l}$ is the predicted path gain at the $p$-th position of the $l$-th path (corresponding to $|h_{s,u,l}(f)|$ in (\ref{eq:h_sul})), and $x_{p,l}$ is the corresponding ground-truth value.
+where $p$ denotes the valid positions (excluding building-occupied areas), $\hat{x}_{p,l}$ is the predicted path gain at the $p$-th position of the $l$-th path (corresponding to $|h_{s,u,l}(f)|$ in (\ref{eq:h_sul})), and $x_{p,l}$ is the corresponding ground-truth value.
 All path gains are expressed in decibels (dB).

 Table~\ref{tab:median_lqr} summarizes the error statistics under a common input configuration illustrated in Fig.~\ref{fig:Gain-UNext} (excluding delay information).
 Standard U-Net produces the largest errors, with a median absolute error of $1.01$~dB and an interquartile range (IQR) of $1.60$~dB.
 Incorporating AGs, AU-Net reduces the median error to $0.81$~dB and the IQR to $1.50$~dB.
 AU-Net-Parallel further improves robustness by modeling LoS and NLoS paths separately, achieving a median error of $0.70$~dB (IQR $1.47$~dB), though at the cost of requiring two networks.
 AU-Net-Aux achieves the best overall performance, with the same median error of $0.70$~dB but a smaller IQR of $1.34$~dB, thus offering both higher accuracy and greater efficiency.